Tilman Pass Trek – 20 Days

 • All necessary documents and government tax.

-• Insurance for staff
+• Insurance for staff (including Guides, Cooks, Porters as applicable)

 Tour Price Does Not Include:

-• International Flights
+• International Flights to and from Kathmandu

-Tips for trekking staff or bus driver.
+• Tips for Tour, trekking staff and drivers

 NOTE: The price of the tour will be adjusted according to the group size.